 Conversely, GoDaddy’s website statistics are quite limited.
 You can track basic metrics such as visitor numbers, search engine rankings, and store sales, but you may find it lacking if you need advanced insights.

 GoDaddy vs Wix: Performance

-To compare the performance of GoDaddy and Wix, we took a close look at their respective website builders and editing interfaces.
+To compare the performance of GoDaddy vs Wix, we took a close look at the respective website builders' editing interfaces.

 GoDaddy has a beginner-friendly but simplistic editor which, while great for newcomers, certainly has a few flaws to be aware of.
 To start with, the template library is very small and the designs are quite basic.
 This means that there’s little choice when it comes to the general appearance of your site, making it hard to build something that’s truly personalized.